FRRouting/frr/doc/user/bgp.rst

    This command displays information related BGP router and Graceful Restart.

+.. clicmd:: show bgp [<view|vrf> VIEWVRFNAME] bestpath [json]

+   This command displays the BGP best path selection criteria configured for the specified VRF or view.

 Some other commands provide additional options for filtering the output.

 .. clicmd:: show [ip] bgp regexp LINE